n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 The second-most obvious technique after `;` for chaining commands together is `&&` and `||` sometimes called an ['and list' or 'or list.'](http://www.tldp.org/LDP/abs/html/list-cons.html#LISTCONSREF)

 To use `&&` in the URL the ampersands must be encoded.
-Ampersands are an "unsafe" character per [RFC-1738](http://www.ietf.org/rfc/rfc1738.txt) and must be encoded when not in use as a parameter delimeter. `%26` as ampersand is one of those things you just remember after a while.
+Ampersands are an "unsafe" character per [RFC-1738](http://www.ietf.org/rfc/rfc1738.txt) and must be encoded when not in use as a parameter delimiter. `%26` as ampersand is one of those things you just remember after a while.

 Try,